cackmed/putrid-plum-be/README.md

 Write Film CRUD Routes with support tests,
 Refactor Studio, and Actor models/CRUD routes to work in tandem with new Film model/routes, Slice 6
-Build out Film Review with supporting tests,
+Build out Review with supporting tests,
 Write Review CRUD Routes with support tests,
 Refactor Reviewer, and Film models/CRUD routes to work in tandem with new Review model/routes,